Dislocation creep: Dislocation climb-glide creep

-Considering a model in which dislocations are emitted by a source, to maintain the constant mcirostructure evolution from Stage I to Stage II creep, each source is associated with a constant number of dislocation loops that it has emitted.
+Considering a model in which dislocations are emitted by a source, to maintain the constant microstructure evolution from Stage I to Stage II creep, each source is associated with a constant number of dislocation loops that it has emitted.
 Thus, to dislocations may only continue to be emitted if some are annihilated.
 Annihilation is possible via climb, which results in mass transfer between sides of the loop (i.e. either removal of vacancies, resulting in the addition of atoms, or vice versa).

 Assuming there are $M$ dislocation sources per unit volume, the dislocation can be rewritten in terms of the average loop diameter $L$, the climb-glide creep rate is:

 As the microstructure must remain fixed for the transition between these stages, $M$ remains fixed.
 Thus, it can be multiplied by the volume per source and remain constant, thus $L \cong (Mh)^{-1/2}$.
 The expression for the climb-glide creep rate reduces to:

 As dislocation climb is driven by stress but accomplished by diffusion, we can say $\nu_c \varpropto D_L\sigma$ where $D_L$ is the lattice diffusion constant. $\sigma$ can be expressed in its normalized form, $\frac{\sigma\Omega}{kT}$, where $\Omega$ is the atomic volume.

 Thus, the dislocation climb-glide creep rate can be expressed as follows: